 6 future year cases representing summer on-peak conditions with the first year beginning two years beyond the year the cases are built.

-1 future year case representing high renewable generation ouput and low load conditions
+1 future year case representing high renewable generation ouput and minimum load conditions

 1 future year case representing minimum load conditions

 The future summer peak cases are collectively known as the Annual Planning Models and are subject to the requirements defined in the ERCOT Protocols.
-Each set of SSWG Cases are to be built or updated during the triannual update cycle.
+Each set of SSWG Cases are to be built or updated during the biannual update cycle.

 Various groups utilize the SSWG Cases for a variety of tasks.
 These tasks include, but are not limited to the following: